Explainer: How chip flaws Spectre, Meltdown work and what's next

 Do the fixes have side effects?

-The slowdown particularly affects Intel chips vulnerable to Meltdown.
 Intel said on Wednesday that the performance decline is as much as 10 percent, but that a typical home and business PC user should not see big changes in how long it takes to save a document or open a photo stored on a computer.

 The patches, however, do not always work with other software.
 For example, a fix for Spectre led to issues turning on some computers with AMD chips, and a Meltdown patch for Microsoft Windows required changes from antivirus makers.